ryrob30/mobile-services.en/help/using/gs/metrics/overview.md

 ## Edit an App's Settings {#section_C1CF227A2E534A798F0073E43AD6A2D1}

-1. Click the gear icon in any app's tile to open the [!DNL App Information] page.
+1. Click the gear icon in any app's tile to open the App Information page.
 1. Edit the app's settings.

     For more information about each setting, see [Configuring your App](/help/using/c-manage-app-settings/c-mob-confg-app/c-mob-confg-app.md).